Strong Feller Regularisation of 1-d Nonlinear Transport by Reflected Ornstein-Uhlenbeck Noise

 \section{Literature and Previous Results}

-The main inspiration for this work comes from the recent breakthrough contribution of Delarue and Hammersley in \cite{delarue2024rearranged} where a SPDE has been constructed with boundary conditions forcing the solution to stay in the space of probability distribution functions.
-Based on this a subsequent regularisation result in $1$-d was obtained in \cite{delarue2024intrinsicregularizationnoise1d}, where the authors show that the so called rearranged stochastic heat equation constructed in \cite{delarue2024rearranged} is naturally connected to mean field games and leads to intrinsic regularisation.
-They also show existence of a solution in the correct space and obtain a weak Feller result in the correct topology.
-A similar problem was addressed in the preceding works of Marx \cite{marx1, marx2} using a particle based stochastic perturbation.
-Our work is very similar in spirit, also using a reflection mechanism, which however, in our set up is more explicit allowing for a simplified, slightly more conventional coupling procedure.
+The main inspiration for this work comes from the recent breakthrough contribution of Delarue and Hammersley \cite{delarue2024rearranged}, where a strong Feller diffusion on $\PP(\R)$ was constructed by means of a novel symmetrization (¨rearrangement¨) mechanism applied to an infinite dimensional OU-process over $\R$.
+Using this model for stochastic perturbation, a strong well-posedness result in 1-d was obtained in \cite{delarue2024intrinsicregularizationnoise1d} in the context of mean-field games.
+Previous works in this direction was carried out by Marx \cite{marx1, marx2} using a particle-based stochastic regularization, motivated by the construction of the Wasserstein diffusion \cite{von2009entropic,andres2010particle}.
+Our construction below is very similar in spirit to the above mentioned work \cite{delarue2024rearranged}, but uses a more explicit reflection mechanism, which allows for a simplified and arguably slightly more conventional coupling procedure.